Art and Mental Health: Healing Through Creativity

 • Johnson Tsang: Tsang’s surreal sculptures play with portraiture and reality, using realist techniques accompanied by surrealist imagination.

-• Don Moyer: Moyer, recognized for his ‘Calamityware’ series, gives a contemporary twist to ceramic plates adorned with traditional Chinese blue and white ornamentation by incorporating Sci-fi-inspired details.
+• Don Moyer: Moyer, known for his ‘Calamityware’ series, incorporates sci-fi-inspired details into ceramic plates adorned with traditional Chinese blue and white ornamentation, giving them a contemporary twist.

-• Yee Sookyoung: Inspired by the ancient Kintsugi craft, Yee repurposes discarded ceramic fragments into experimental art, using 24k gold to join the mismatched pieces.
+• Yee Sookyoung: Inspired by the ancient Kintsugi craft, Yee repurposes discarded ceramic fragments into experimental art, joining the mismatched pieceswith 24k gold.

 • Tim Kowalczyk: Kowalczyk finds beauty in unexpected objects, crafting ceramic pieces that emulate unconventional materials like cardboard and tin cans.